Ompragash/Hands-On-Ansible/README.md

 ## Ansible Core Components

 ### 1. INVENTORIES

-  1.An inventory is a text file listing hostnames usually grouped by functionality.
+    An inventory is a text file listing hostnames usually grouped by functionality.